The Four "I's": Install, Instrument, Insights, Integrations

 Install - Install the Deepfactor portal

 The Deepfactor portal is the core of the Deepfactor application.
-It is a Virtual Machine instance that receives telemetry data generated from the runtime process of applications and provides observability and metrics.
+It comprises a set of services that receives telemetry data generated from the runtime process of your applications and generates insights.

 Deployment of the portal is currently supported in two ways: